okansungur/drafts/read8.md

 When building an invoice system adress is a value object but when building city electric lines adress is an entity.

-__Repository__: directly correlates with an entity and represents an abstract persistent storage
+__Repository__: directly correlates with an entity and represents an abstract persistent storage.(db,orm)

 ```
 Aggregate: Street, House, Resident